The Goldberg Variation (Bach Clock)

 The project is supported differently by:

-We are also very grateful for all the help Ying-Hsueh Chen have been able to offer with realising this project.
+We are also very grateful for all the help Ying-Hsueh Chen has been able to offer with realising this project.

 Listening Seminar

-To explore further the aftermath of the performance; its slowness, potential listening practices, and ideas of musicality, we are together with Sound Studies Lab (University of Copenhagen) and Art Music Denmark hosting a panel discussion on the same location the following monday, 9th of October at 2pm to 4pm.
-Jesper Norda, Carolyn F. Strauss (Slow Research Lab, Amsterdam), and prof. Holger Schulze (Sound Studies Lab) will at the seminar dwell into each other experiences and perspectives and bring new wonderings forth to the audience, who will be able to share back thoughts and pose questions.
+To explore further the aftermath of the performance; its slowness, potential listening practices, and ideas of musicality, we are together with Sound Studies Lab (University of Copenhagen) and Art Music Denmark hosting a Listening Seminar on the same location the following Monday, 9th of October at 2pm to 4pm.
+Jesper Norda, Carolyn F. Strauss (Slow Research Lab, Amsterdam), and prof. Holger Schulze (Sound Studies Lab) will at the seminar dwell into each other’s experiences and perspectives and bring new wonderings forth to the audience, who will in return be able to share thoughts and pose questions to the presenters.

 About the work, Norda writes himself: